mongodb/docs/source/reference/commands.rst

    .. versionadded: 1.8

-   :param optional replace: Specify a collection name (e.g. ``{ out: {
+   :param replace: Optional.
+Specify a collection name (e.g. ``{ out: {
                    replace: collectionName } }``) where the
                    output of the map-reduce overwrites the
                    contents of the collection specified
                    (i.e. "``collectionName``") if there is
                    any data in that collection.

-   :param optional merge: Specify a collection name (e.g. ``{ out: {
+   :param merge: Optional.
+Specify a collection name (e.g. ``{ out: {
                  merge: collectionName } }``) where the
                  map-reduce operation writes output to an
                  existing collection
                  (i.e. "``collectionName``",) and only
                  overwrites existing documents when a new
                  document has the same key as an "old" document in this collection.

-   :param optional reduce: This operation behaves as the "``merge``"
+   :param reduce: Optional.
+This operation behaves as the "``merge``"
                   option above, except that when an existing document has the same key as a new document, "``reduce``" function from the
                   map reduce job will run on both values and MongoDB writes the result of this function to the new collection.
 The specification
                   takes the form of "``{ out: { reduce: collectionName } }``", where
                   "``collectionName``" is the name of the
                   results collection.

-   :param optional inline: Indicate the inline option (i.e. "``{ out:
+   :param inline: Optional.
+Indicate the inline option (i.e. "``{ out:
                   { inline: 1 } }``") to perform the map
                   reduce job in ram and return the results at the end of the function.
 This option is only possible when the entire result set will fit within the :ref:`maximum size of a BSON document <limit-bson-document-size>`.
                   When performing map-reduce jobs on
                   secondary members of replica sets, this is the only available option.

    .. seealso:: ":func:`mapReduce()`" and ":term:`map-reduce`."